lmanul/recipe-realm/README.md

 quite easy to swap this mechanism for something more production-worthy, but I wanted to have at least a placeholder for that.

+At startup time, some users get a couple of recipe lists, seeded from `data/user_lists.txt`.

 ### Images

 I understand this wasn't explicitly part of the exercise, but being a fairly